shivani2147/LOITERING-DETECTION/README.md

 7. Release the video capture and close OpenCV windows.

 ---
-#### SORT (Simple Online and RealTime Tracking)
+#### SORT (Simple Online and RealTime Tracking) :
+- Check out the SORT algorithm on GitHub at: https://github.com/abewley/sort.
 - SORT is a method that assigns unique IDs to objects, tracking them across video frames in real-time, even when temporarily lost from view.
 - SORT is invaluable for real-time object tracking in various applications like surveillance, self-driving cars, and sports analysis, where monitoring multiple objects' movements over time is essential.
-- Check out the SORT algorithm on GitHub at: https://github.com/abewley/sort.
+- Parameters are (max_age, min_hits, and iou_threshold).

+---
+#### Variance :
+- Variance measures changes in an object's position or features over time, aiding accurate movement tracking by assessing movement, size, shape, or color alterations between frames.
+It indicates the uncertainty or stability of movement.
+- For example, in video surveillance, high variance suggests the object is moving rapidly, while low variance indicates it's relatively still.